 First, you’ll want to determine how much money you are willing to spend on your transportation and accommodation costs.
 Let’s say you set a budget for $500 to cover your flights, hotel and car rental.

 This can help prevent any overspending.
 If your flights cost $200 – that means you have $300 to split between your hotel and car rental fees.

 Once you determine your transportation and accommodations costs, then you can set a budget for your daily spending during your trip.
 For example, you may choose to limit your daily spending to $50 to cover food, activities, shopping and entertainment.

 These numbers are just an example and will be dependent on your chosen destination and budget.
 For more tips, I wrote a whole post to help you plan and create a foolproof budget for your trip.

 Want to enjoy your next holiday while staying on budget?
-Grab my FREE Vacation Budget printable here:
+Grab my FREE Travel Budget printable here:

 Booking Your Flight